Rich Fields: Career

-In November 2021, Rich Fields was hired as a meteorologist at WTSP (10 Tampa Bay), the CBS affiliate in Tampa, Florida, where he stayed until 2023.
-On February 16, 2023, Fields announced he was leaving traditional broadcasting to become a motivational speaker.
+In November 2021, Rich Fields was hired as a staff meteorologist at WTSP (10 Tampa Bay), the CBS affiliate in Tampa, Florida, where he stayed until 2023.

+Rich Fields is considered a proficient game show announcer, having voiced 9 different show titles in his lifetime.
+He operates a VO studio in Clearwater Beach, Florida and continues to supply voice-over for commercial and corporate clients world-wide.